AK960/PacketWatcher_App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Coroutines
-Coroutines are the Kotline equivalent to threads in Java.
+Coroutines are design patterns in Kotlin, equivalent to threads in Java, for handling asynchronous tasks.
 By sourcing out activities to background threads, we can make sure, that the main thread where the UI-functions are running on are not blocked when i.e. performing a network operation that waits for a result and blocks the thread it is running on for the time being.
 A simple syntax to start a coroutine is the following:
 ```sh
 # simple coroutine with simulated activity (delay in ms)